-- C.10 Promoting healthy lifestyles and practices. - C.11Develop a range of educational and skills development opportunities to meet the requirements of the community. - C.12 Provide affordable housing and accommodation to meet the requirements of the Shire's residents. - C.13 Facilitate activities that improve the quality of life for people who require support. - C.14 Provide opportunities for residents to gain employment. - C.15 Maintain and improve the social and physical wellbeing of individuals and communities. - C.16 Support the community to enable them to contribute to the economic, cultural and social wellbeing of the Shire. - C.17 Promote the Shire's role in the cultural fabric of the New England North West.

-Destination 3: An environment that is protected and sustained

-Objective Strategies: E.01 Promote sustainable agricultural activities.
-Sustainable agriculture, E.02 Council's strategies to achieve sustainable, productive use of rural protection & lands and preservation of rural qualities are implemented. conservation of E.03 Protect, rehabilitate and manage all impacts on the built and natural resources natural environment. & recognised as a E.04 Conserve and rehabilitate core vegetation areas and manage vital component major impacts on corridors and remnant bushland. of the New England North E.05 Manage human impacts on the Shire's unique diversity of plants West & a regional and animals. leader.
+C.10 Promoting healthy lifestyles and practices.
+C.11Develop a range of educational and skills development opportunities to meet the requirements of the community.
+C.12 Provide affordable housing and accommodation to meet the requirements of the Shire's residents.
+C.13 Facilitate activities that improve the quality of life for people who require support.
+C.14 Provide opportunities for residents to gain employment.
+C.15 Maintain and improve the social and physical wellbeing of individuals and communities.
+C.16 Support the community to enable them to contribute to the economic, cultural and social wellbeing of the Shire.
+C.17 Promote the Shire's role in the cultural fabric of the New England North West.
+Destination 3: An environment that is protected and sustained Objective Strategies: Sustainable E.01 Promote sustainable agricultural activities. agriculture, protection & conservation of natural resources & recognised as a vital component of the New E.02 Council's strategies to achieve sustainable, productive use of rural lands and preservation of rural qualities are implemented.
+E.03 Protect, rehabilitate and manage all impacts on the built and natural environment.
+E.04 Conserve and rehabilitate core vegetation areas and manage major impacts on corridors and remnant bushland.
+England North West & a regional E.05 Manage human impacts on the Shire's unique diversity of plants and animals. leader.
 E.06 Protect and manage significant natural features and landscapes.
 E.07 Inverell Shire conducts itself as a responsible environmental practitioner through prudent consumption of resources and recycling initiatives.

-Destination 4: A strong local economy

-Objective Strategies: Economic and employment growth and the attraction of visitors B.01 Business, institutions and Council are working cooperatively towards agreed initiatives to strengthen and expand the Shire's economic base.
-B.02 Plan for and promote the clustering of specific business and industry sectors in commercially appropriate locations.
+Destination 4: A strong local economy Objective Strategies: Economic and employment growth and the B.01 Business, institutions and Council are working cooperatively towards agreed initiatives to strengthen and expand the Shire's economic base. attraction of visitors B.02 Plan for and promote the clustering of specific business and industry sectors in commercially appropriate locations.
 B.03 Facilitate access to services and infrastructure including education, training and research for business.
 B.04 Develop and promote the Shire as the place for business establishment.